 - Centralized repository for all images and videos for marketing and ad campaigns

-Suppliers are happy because they finally have a single, robust CMS that manages their content across all platforms.
+Suppliers are happy because they finally have a single, robust eCommerce content management system (CMS) that manages their content across all platforms.
 Retailers are happy because we engage suppliers in a way that encourages them to improve their content, improving the shopping experience for consumers right along with it.

 Ongoing Maintenance of Existing Product Pages

 We crawl specific sites consistently for ongoing content health analysis.
 The supplier tells us what pages to monitor (in the form of a list of URLs, UPCs, ASINs for Amazon, TCINs for Target, etc.), we pull the items into our system and update them regularly.
 Crawling also ensures that we know the moment the content goes live, or not.
 This gives unprecedented control and transparency to a seller’s complete online presence.

 Our system also accepts different types of content feeds (XML, XLSX, .CSV, etc.) so we can support any number of legacy systems.
 No matter where that content lives, we work with sellers to automate the integration process at a pace that makes sense for our clients.

 Clients can bulk upload images and videos directly from their desktops as well.
 Drag and drop a list of products and our system automatically associates a new record with an existing UPC or ASIN embedded in the existing image file.
 The system kicks back images that do not meet the specified minimum image requirements for any retailer to prevent them from being rejected even further down the line, saving both time and implementation costs.

 Consistent product attributes (warranty info, age ranges for toys, gender attributions for clothing)

 Content health score monitoring

 Live content syndication